Automotive (AUT)

 AUT 120.
 Performance And Diagnosis I. 5.5 Credits.

 Students will learn to use diagnostic test equipment for quick and efficient problem solving.
 Engine vacuum testing, compression testing, cylinder leak-down testing, and cylinder power balance testing will be required.
 Students will learn to use an infrared analyzer to understand the effects on pollution that an improperly running engine creates.
 Principles of doing a tune-up will be explored.
 Ignition systems including point type, electronic, and distributorless systems will be covered.
-Prerequisites: ENG 098, FYE 101, MAT 092 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
 Fall.

 AUT 121.
 Performance And Diagnosis II.
 5 Credits.